toasterbob/vangogh_invaders/README.md

 ![code1](code1.png)

 Sunflowers alternate between two images (space invader style) through a boolean that checks Date.now.
+I set this up because switching images in the render would be too quick of a timeframe.

 ![code2](code2.png)

 ![code3](code3.png)

-### Architecture and Technologies
+### Technology

-This project will be implemented with the following technologies:

-- Vanilla JavaScript for overall structure and game logic,
+- Vanilla JavaScript is used for overall structure and game logic.
-- `HTML5 Canvas` for DOM manipulation and rendering,
+- `HTML5 Canvas` is used for DOM manipulation and rendering.
-- setInterval for animation
+- setInterval is used for the animation.

-### Implementation Timeline

-**Day 1**:  Add the nav bar and layout start the background of the game

-**Day 2**: Create the alien objects

-**Day 3**: Create the shooting interactions

-**Day 4**:  Cleanup and putting it all together

-### Bonus features
+### Future implementation

 - [ ] Build a few levels, maybe a bonus level where Van Gogh collects paint brushes
 - [ ] Possibly create a few algorithm visualizations that mimic the starry night skies to add into the game.